per1234/EtherEventQueue/README.md

   - Type: char/int
 - Parameter: payload:- payload to send with the event.
 If you don't want a payload then just use 0 for this parameter
   - Type: char/int8_t/byte/int/unsigned int/long/unsigned long/_FLASH_STRING
-- Parameter: resendFlag - (0 == no resend, 1 == resend until successful send, 2 == resend until ack) If this is set to 2 then the queue will resend a message until the ack is received or the target IP times out
+- Parameter: resendFlag - (0 == no resend, 1 == resend until successful send, 2 == resend until ack) If this is set to 2 then the queue will resend a message until the ack is received or the target IP times out or the queue exceeds the maximum queue size and the oldest queued events are removed.
   - Type: byte
 - Returns: 0 for failure, 1 for success, , 2 for success w/ queue overflow
   - Type: byte